Wairarapa's right in the centre of New Zealand, and just a short hop from Wellington.

 From Wellington by train

-Trains run connecting Wellington with the Wairarapa towns of Featherston, Greytown, Carterton and Masterton ( Sunday services are via bus while KiwiRail does infrastructure improvements and essential track maintenance).
-Check out a Wellington to Wairarapa timetable.
+Trains run connecting Wellington with the Wairarapa towns of Featherston, Greytown, Carterton and Masterton - check out a Wellington to Wairarapa timetable (due to upgrade work all off peak trains druing the week are replaced by bus, and some weekend services.
+Check the timetable here).
 Simply catch a connecting bus to the wine village of Martinborough or the colonial village of Greytown - here's how:

-- To get to and from Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train except the late train on Fridays (while KiwiRail does infrastructure improvements and essential track maintenance, Sunday services from Wellington will be via bus not train).
+- To get to and from Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train except the late train on Fridays (due to upgrade work all off peak trains during the week are replaced by bus, and some weekend services.
+Check the timetable here).
 Another option is to book a shuttle with Rimutaka Shuttles or Carterton Shuttles.
 Martinborough Wine Tours also offer transfers to/from Featherston station with bookings.

 - To get to Greytown during the week hop off the train at Woodside Station (its 5km out of town) and board the bus which meets all weekday trains (except the late train on Fridays).
-It will whisk you straight to Main Street Greytown.
+Due to upgrade work all off peak trains during the week are replaced by bus which will take you straight to Main Street Greytown.

 - Bringing your bike?
 Just get to the station early at peak commuter times (4.25pm and 5.30pm) as the bike carriage can fill up fast.